 Many pundits are predicting defeat for the president, but it’s far too early for investors to anchor on that outcome, says Capital Group veteran political economist Matt Miller.

-“We about three months to go before the election.
+“We have more than three months to go before the election.
 That’s a lifetime in politics,” Miller says.
 “Given the rapid pace of developments and a compressed news cycle, we could have many turns of the wheel between now and November.
 In my view, the race will tighten as the Republican and Democratic campaigns shift into overdrive.”

 For long-term investors, the outcome of U.S. presidential elections hasn’t mattered as much as staying invested and maintaining a diversified portfolio.
 Markets have tended to power through presidential elections — with some volatility along the way — regardless of whether a Democrat or Republican won the White House.